 - steroids to reduce the inflammation

-- medication to suppress your immune system and ease your symptoms, such as azathioprine, mycophenolate or methotrexate
+- medicine to suppress your immune system and ease your symptoms, such as azathioprine, mycophenolate or methotrexate

-- rituximab, a newer type of drug called a biological, to reduce inflammation
+- rituximab, a newer type of medicine to reduce inflammation

 Rehabilitation techniques, such as physiotherapy, can also help if you have problems with your mobility.

-NMO is an autoimmune disorder.
-This means the body's immune system reacts abnormally and attacks the body's healthy tissues, causing the symptoms of NMO.
+NMO is an autoimmune condition.
+This means the body's immune system reacts abnormally and attacks healthy tissues, causing the symptoms of NMO.

 NMO is usually not inherited, but some people with NMO may have a history of autoimmune disorders in the family and may have another autoimmune condition themselves.

 Optic neuritis may affect your ability to drive.
-You have a legal obligation to tell the Driver and Vehicle Licensing Agency (DVLA) about any medical condition that could have an effect on your driving.
+You have a legal obligation to tell the Driver and Vehicle Licensing Agency (DVLA) about any medical condition that could affect your driving.

 NMO can have a significant impact, but support is available to help you have the best possible quality of life.